top of page

 When I transfer information between FamilySearch and my genealogy software program, I use the Tree Share feature and only exchange information about my downsized list.

 Since I have many generations of small families, I now only have about 1,000 names in the database.
 An unnecessarily large would exceed that number for my family.
-My DNA trees have about 3,000 names but ‘my’ FamilySearch Family Tree has 1 billion names!
+My DNA trees have about 3,000 names, but 'my' FamilySearch Family Tree has 1 billion names!

 Find out what your necessary number is and delete the rest from your database.
-For you, 5,000 names would be optimal.
+For you, perhaps 5,000 names would be optimal.
 It might climb higher.
 However, if you brag about a database with 100,000 names or more, I recommend you downsize.

 Free Yourself From the Burden of Unnecessarily Large Family Trees